An Introduction to Limiters (and How to Use Them)

 And here’s it’s delta/difference signal:

 That’s right: Go back to step two and compare the limited mix to its bypassed counterpart.
 Now that you’ve identified, heard, and internalized what the limiter is taking away, you should be able to hear the differences between the two more clearly.
-Start moving parameters around, and you’ll find you’re hearing what they’re doing; less guess work will go into tweaking the limiter’s time-constants and stereo interdependence options, because your ear has tuned itself to what the limiter is taking away.
+Start moving parameters around, and you’ll find you’re hearing what they’re doing; less guesswork will go into tweaking the limiter’s time-constants and stereo interdependence options, as your ear has tuned itself to what the limiter is taking away.

 Limiters are getting better and better all the time.
-Some are quite revolutionary—Ozone 8, for instance, employs an assistant which intelligently sets your limiter, and goes farther by placing a dynamic equalizer before the limiter which helps achieve an even more transparent operation.
-This tool has already found its way into the rig of at least one respected mastering engineer.
+Some are quite revolutionary—Ozone, for instance, employs an assistant which intelligently sets your limiter, and goes farther by placing a dynamic equalizer before the limiter which helps achieve an even more transparent operation.